haidanglevn/fs16_Frontend-project/README.md

 - [x] User reducer: register
 - [x] Toast
 - [x] Cart reducer: remove one product/ change quantity
+- [x] Register form: validate input?, check if email is available?

 ## Next to be done

+- [ ] Single Product page: data can be passed from all products, or fetched from API, in case user use the link to come to the page
 - [ ] Unit testing for the reducer: Cart, Profile done
 - [ ] Styling with MUI
 - [ ] Pagination